Ruth Radelet: Career

+Radelet appeared with Chromatics in the Showtime 2017 revival of Twin Peaks.
+After the disbandment of Chromatics in 2021, Radelet launched a solo career, releasing her debut EP The Other Side in 2022, which was produced by Filip Nikolic, formerly of Poolside.

+Radelet in 2025 provide numerous soundtrack for Lost Records: Bloom & Rage, a mystery adventure game developed and published by Don't Nod.
+She join alongside Canadian electropop Milk & Bone, who also compose the game soundtrack.

 Influences

 Radelet has cited folk and country artists such as Bob Dylan, Kris Kristofferson, and Tom Waits as influences, as well as new wave bands such as New Order.
 She has also cited films as an influence on her music, including work by directors Francis Ford Coppola, Martin Scorsese, and Brian De Palma.

 Personal life

 Radelet was romantically involved with bandmate Johnny Jewel for several years; commenting in an interview with The Huffington Post, she said: "I consider us to be old friends, and we have continued to build on that foundation even though the dynamic is always evolving."
 She relocated to New York in 2011 and Los Angeles in 2015.